menuclose

 IG's fees are extremely competitive, assuming you trade at least three times a quarter.

 Active traders pay low trading fees: IG now charges £0 to buy and sell U.S., U.K., EU, and Australian stocks.
 A foreign exchange fee of 0.7% applies if buying international shares.
-IG has recently removed its previous £8 fee for share trading.
+IG removed its previous £8 fee for share trading in 2024.

-IG also pays a generous 4.5% interest on uninvested cash held in GBP on a maximum balance of £100,000.
+IG also pays a generous 4% interest on uninvested cash held in GBP on a maximum balance of £100,000, held through an ISA or general dealing account.
 However, to earn this interest, you must have an open share position at any point in the month or make at least one share trade during the month.

-The combination of commission-free trading and interest on cash balances makes IG a competitor to the likes of Trading 212 or XTB.
+The combination of commission-free trading and interest on cash balances makes IG a competitor to the likes of Trading 212, XTB, or Freetrade (owned by IG).

 In contrast, other traditional brokers charge higher fees.
 Hargreaves Lansdown, for example, charges £11.99 for one-off trades, AJ Bell charges £5, and Interactive Investor charges £3.99.